sjb3d/caldera/docs/path_tracer.md

 * [Hero Wavelength Spectral Sampling](https://cgg.mff.cuni.cz/~wilkie/Website/EGSR_14_files/WNDWH14HWSS.pdf) to associate more than one wavelength with each ray (where possible) for reduced colour noise
 * [CIE 1931 Colour Matching Functions](http://cvrl.ioo.ucl.ac.uk/) to convert spectral samples to the XYZ colour space
+* [An RGB to Spectrum Conversion for Reflectances](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.40.9608&rep=rep1&type=pdf) to use Rec709/sRGB colours as reflectance in a spectral renderer
 * [RefractiveIndex.info](https://refractiveindex.info/) for measured material properties for dielectrics and conductors
 * [Chromatic Adaptation](http://www.brucelindbloom.com/index.html?Eqn_RGB_XYZ_Matrix.html) description by Bruce Lindbloom to adjust the white point of XYZ samples
 * [Filmic Tonemap Operators](http://filmicworlds.com/blog/filmic-tonemapping-operators/) for a Rec709/sRGB tonemap by Hejl and Burgess-Dawson